20 Must-Try Steak Dishes From Around The World

 Tandoori beef is India’s spicy steak offering.
 Marinated in yogurt and an array of spices, it’s cooked in a tandoor oven for a smoky, bold flavor.

 The charred exterior gives way to a juicy, flavorful interior.
 Each bite is infused with aromatic spices, offering a taste journey through India’s diverse cuisine.
-Served with naan and mint chutney, it’s a must-try for those who love their steak with spice and tradition.

 16. Cuban Ropa Vieja